NilPointer-Software/bdfd-wiki/src/bdscript/changeUsername.md

 ```

 ### Breakdown
 - `newNickname` - The text to change the user's nickname to.
+It cannot exceed more than 32 characters.

 ## Example
 ```